 - Do know about some of the resources at your school and in your community

-If the information you receive suggests an eating disorder, share with the person that:
+If the information you receive suggests disordered eating, share with the person that:

 - You think the person might have a problem with eating (or body image or weight management)